Skip to content

 # HTML to Text extractor

-self.extract = Extract(self.sections)
+self.extract = Extract(self.paragraphs, self.sections)

 Segments text into semantic units.